 Create and Fund a Revocable Living Trust

 A revocable living trust owns your property, yet you remain in charge of all legal decisions until your death.
 After your death, your named trustee manages your assets – according to your wishes.
-A trust works well if properly created and funded by an experienced estate planning attorney.
+A trust works well if properly created and funded by an experienced probate attorney in Harrisburg, PA.

 State laws play an important role here.
 We can help you determine which form of joint ownership, if any, is a good fit for you.